 - appeals to the Office of Rail Regulation (ORR) (Part M); and

-- the Access Dispute Resolution Rules (ADRR), setting out how disputes under access contracts are resolved, are annexed to the Network Code.
+- the Access Dispute Resolution Rules (ADRR), which set out how disputes under access contracts are resolved, are annexed to the Network Code.

-Detailed explanations of each part of the Network Code can be found in on Network Rail's website.
+Detailed explanations of each part of the Network Code can be found on Network Rail's website.

-Safety responsibilities, for example through safety certificates and safety authorisations, and Railway Group Standards, take priority over Network Code obligations.
+Railway Group Standards and safety responsibilities, such as those applied through safety certificates and safety authorisations take priority over Network Code obligations.

 Approved amendments to the Network Code

-Part C of the Network Code provides processes by which the Code can be modified.
+Part C of the Network Code outlines the processes by which the Code can be modified.